 Archived, Tumblr platform, 2014

-Prices will vary based on the specifics of what you want, so I encourage you to get in contact with me if you'd like to work with me.
+Around being the operative word.
+Prices vary based on the specifics of what needs to be done - but I will do it!
+I encourage you to get in contact with me if you'd like to work with me.

-This will involve a 30–40 minute chat on the phone as we discuss your requirements and I figure out a custom solution for your specific needs.
+This will involve a short chat on the phone as we discuss your requirements and I figure out a custom solution for your specific needs.
 I do not offer pre-made package pricing as I find every job is different.

 I won't charge a daily nor hourly rate if I can avoid it, as instead I prefer to quote an exact figure.
 You approve that before work begins, so you know exactly how much everything costs.

 You pay nothing until work is completed and you're happy.
 I will absorb any extras costs (purchasing of your domain name, hosting, email accounts, and so on) and pass that on to you later.
 I do this as a courtesy so your website operates smoothly without you needing to worry about the impending bills.

 I built my first website in 2008, it wasn't much but it set me on this path.
 I enjoyed making it and kept making more.
 I'd create a fictional business or products and build up a website for it.
 Each one was a bit better than the last and I eventually decided to go freelance and turn making websites into my careeer.